 |Battery change||from £25|

 The above prices are for a full movement service only, and don’t include replacement parts or return postage.
-Any additional work costs £35 per hour and is charged to the nearest half hour.
+Any additional work costs £35 per hour and after the first hour it’s charged to the nearest half hour.

 If you don’t need your watch servicing but do need a repair or a new crystal fitting then please contact me for a price.